Planning your garden design

 A logical planting scheme to follow

-I once took a landscape design course taught by the British garden guru John Brookes, author of John Brookes Garden Design.
-He advises planning and planting in the following order: First, the "specials", usually large deciduous trees that serve as focal points; next the "skeletons," evergreens or hedges for year-round structure.
+He advises planning and planting in the following order: First, the “specials”, usually large deciduous trees that serve as focal points; next the “skeletons,” evergreens or hedges for year-round structure.

-Then come the "decoratives", flowering shrubs or tall grasses.
-And, finally, you get to the "pretties" – spring and summer-blooming perennials and fillers such as bulbs, annuals or biennials.
+Then come the “decoratives”, flowering shrubs or tall grasses.
+And, finally, you get to the “pretties” – spring and summer-blooming perennials and fillers such as bulbs, annuals or biennials.
+According to Brookes, many gardens lack structure and coherence because they were started with the “pretties.”

-Basics: Garden style, island bed or border, sun or shade?
+Basics – Garden style, island bed or border, sun or shade?

-Flower garden planning tips: Bed width, spacing of perennials, garden accents and focal points
+Flower garden planning tips – Bed width, spacing of perennials, garden accents and focal points